 Let them know that you are aware of the situation and that you understand your consumer rights under the Fair Debt Collections Practices Act.
 Request that the company continues communications in writing from now on.
 Under federal law, they must comply with your request and cease the incessant calling.

 Although stopping the phone calls will not remove the issue from your credit reports, it is a good place to start.
 Without constant calls, you can focus on removing the negative entry from your credit report.

 The first thing you need to do is to confirm that the debt is yours by writing a debt validation letter.
 In this letter, you will request that Comcast prove that the debt is yours.

 You should act quickly.
 Under the law, you have 30 days from the time of their initial contact to ask for debt validation.
-If you miss the 30-day window, then you lose your legal protection and the company may not be willing to work with you to provide debt validation.
+If you miss the 30-day window, then you lose your legal protection.
+The company may not be willing to work with you to provide debt validation.
 Similarly, Comcast will have 30 days to respond with information about your debt once you have sent the letter.

 Once you receive their letter, you’ll need to review the information they have provided very carefully.
 Look for errors of any kind.
 Double-check the amount due, the dates, and any typos within their response.
 Any problems you find could build your case for the removal of the entry on your credit report.